jchome/PSP-SimpleGame/README.md

 # PSP-SimpleGame
-Simple game on PSP, using Staskliess python + PSP2D
+Simple game on PSP, using Staskless python + PSP2D